2004shivanshi/razorpay-clone/README.md

-this is a razorpay clone made by me .please look at this
+I create a clone website involves replicating the design  of an existing website.
+It is done for educational purpose or to understand languages like Tailwind. please look at this